 Insulation is recommended for your steel building if you want to control heat flow, prevent condensation, and control noise.
 Insulation helps to slow the movement of heat, keeping it inside your building when it is cold outside.
 During the summer, insulation does the opposite, keeping heat outside.
 The heat transfer rate throughout the steel building is controlled, also reducing energy usage and costs.

-Depending on your building’s location, type, and use, you may need to install insulation in your ceilings, your roof, and in your walls.
+Depending on your building’s location, type, and use, the respective building code will require you to install insulation in your ceilings, your roof, and in your walls.
+Many customers choose to insulate beyond the code, again depending on the end use of their building.
 If your region experiences varying weather patterns, insulating the walls will prevent condensation and other issues that come from heavy snow and other weather conditions.

 What is a Vapor Barrier and Why Is It So Important?

 A vapor barrier is exactly what the name infers.
-Often referred to as a facing, a vapor barrier is a protective covering that prevents or slows the flow of moisture through the insulation it is attached to.
-A low permeance indicates a high-quality vapor barrier.
+Often referred to as a facing, a vapor barrier is a protective covering that prevents the flow of moisture through the insulation it is attached to.
+A low permeance, known as a perm rating, of 0.1 perm or less indicates a vapor barrier.
 Vapor barriers are also generally required to be fire retardant.
 Contact us if you have any questions.

 Our Insulation Vendor Partner

 Global Steel Buildings proudly partners with Silvercote for its innovative custom insulation solutions and systems.
 For over 80 years, Silvercote has been a leading provider of high-quality insulation materials in North America.
-They offer a range of materials and insulations materials for every purpose, with many of their offerings especially suited for steel buildings.
+They offer a range of insulation solutions especially suited for steel buildings.
 Learn more about your insulation options below.

 What are my Steel Building Insulation Options?